 Within their Original Proposal, the Proposer advised that they were considering allowing a 12 month time period following the Gate 2 offer (i.e. the point at which the contract offer is provided to a developer after the submission of their application and once they have met the Gate 2 criteria) acceptance date where they would allow developers to move their project site closer to the connection point offered at Gate 2, without affecting their queue position.
-This was planned to only apply to those contracts where the connection point offered at Gate 2 application.
+This was planned to only apply to those contracts where the connection point offered at Gate 2 is different to what was requested in the developer's Gate 2 application.